sc0h0/sc0h0.github.io/_posts/2024/2024-02-03-dan-murphy's-stealth-specials.md

     A majority of the red wines that are still in stock and have been discounted are offered at prices below 25-30% of the particular wine's average price across all Dan Murphy's stores in Victoria.
   </figcaption>
 </figure>

+### All good pricing inefficiencies must come to an end